 - White vinegar: Vinegar is used for a bit of tang, to cut the creamy coconut milk and peanut butter.
 White vinegar, not rice vinegar or cider vinegar, works best.

-This recipe for Thai peanut sauce comes together within a matter of minutes.
+This recipe for Thai satay sauce comes together within a matter of minutes.
 You can easily cook it while your satay is on the grill.

-Serve with Thai chicken satay and ajaad cucumber relish.
-Enjoy!
+Step 4: Serve with Thai chicken satay and the Thai cucumber relish known as Ajaad.

 Substitutions